btesterc/Pilatus/README.md

 Fear not, for this journey is designed to be fun yet challenging, but never impossible.
 As long as you give it your best effort, defeat is not an option.

-Now, hero, venture forth… into the CAVE!
+Now, hero, go… into the CAVE!

                        /\
                       /  \